Stuffed Acorn Squash With Chicken & Apple Sausage and Wild Rice

 -

-In a small saucepan over medium heat, simmer the maple syrup, unsalted butter, cinnamon, and a pinch of salt for 2 to 3 minutes until glossy.
+In a small saucepan, combine the maple syrup, unsalted butter, cinnamon, and a pinch of salt over low heat.

-Drizzle the warm glaze over the hot stuffed squash right before serving so it clings instead of pooling.
+Spoon the warm maple glaze over the stuffed squash just before serving for a shiny, gently sweet finish.

 -